NolanMarshmallow/NolanMarshmallow/README.md

-- 👋 Hi, I’m NolanMarshmallow
+- 👋 Hi, I’m NolanMarshmallow.
 - 👀 I’m interested in html/javascript web based programs.
-- 🌱 I’m currently learning how to use Stencyl
+- 🌱 I’m currently learning how to use Stencyl.
-- 📫 How to reach me: you know me in real life and ask for my number you weirdos
+- 📫 How to reach me: you know me in real life and ask for my number like a normal person.

 <!---
 NolanMarshmallow/NolanMarshmallow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.